-With her passion for the outdoors, she continually explores new ways to work with acrylics to depict energy and spirit in landscape.
-Her art exhibition history spans nearly 20 years and her landscapes are represented at Calgary’s Banker’s Hall, Michelangelo Gallery, the Leighton Centre and the Alberta Foundation for the Arts as well as private/corporate collections in Canada, USA & Ireland.
+With her passion for nature, she continually explores new ways to work with acrylics to depict energy & spirit in landscape.
+Her exhibition history spans 30 years & her artwork is represented at Calgary’s Banker’s Hall, the Leighton Centre, the Alberta Foundation for the Arts, Glenbow Museum Shop, Marten Arts (Bayfield, Ontario) & art collections in Canada, USA & Ireland.